aj-stein/conmotion/docs/architecture.md

 ## Architecture

 The mutual monitoring architecture specializes the architecture of a Transparency Service as defined by the IETF SCITT Working Group [@scitt25].
-This architecture includes a Transparency Service; Adjacent Services, custom services deployed adjacently to the Transparency Service for log search and storage; and Relying Parties, Transparency Log clients that serve specialized use cases for processing the content of each record in the Append-only Log.
+This architecture includes a Transparency Service; Adjacent Services, custom services deployed adjacently to the Transparency Service for log search and storage; and Relying Parties, Transparency Service clients that serve specialized use cases for processing the content of each record in the Append-only Log.

 ### Components